alephium/docs/docs/sdk/transaction.md

 ### Using `gasEstimationMultiplier` (Optional)

 To mitigate the potential estimation errors for dApp transactions, a parameter called `gasEstimationMultiplier` can be used to scale up the estimated gas amount, providing a buffer to handle gas requirement changes.
+Note that the multiplier must be between 1.0 and 2.0.

 ### Example